NickGrunert/master-thesis/modules/02_algorithm.typ

     It is generally accepted that higher contrast is beneficial for visual confirmation.
     Additionally, it is presumed that higher contrast enhances the overall performance of the algorithm.
     At the very least, the visual appeal of the intermediate derivative image is greatly improved, making most values and edges more distinguishable.
-    The strong effect of this can be seen in @fig:algorithm:log, where not only a visual distinction is possible only after scaling, but also the distribution plot clearly reflecting better utilization of the value spectrum.
+    The strong effect of this can be seen in @fig:algorithm:log, where not only a visual distinction is possible only after scaling, but also the distribution plot clearly reflecting better utilisation of the value spectrum.

     The analysis of the derivative data indicates that, subsequent to normalisation, the majority of the data is comprised of values predominantly concentrated around zero.
     This is attributable to the presence of extreme outliers within the dataset, resulting in a substantially uneven distribution of values.